Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Numerical Study

+In this section, we provide numerical experiments that complement our theory and allow us to compare the rewards obtained under the three different models of hiring: $\seq$, $\paral$ and $\simul$.

+Our experimental setting is based on the one by \citet{purohit2019hiring}.
+In our experiments, we sample 50 randomly generated pools of $n=100$ candidates.
+As in \citet{purohit2019hiring}, we generate candidates such that there is a \textit{negative correlation} between each candidate's value and their probability of acceptance, motivated by there being more market competition for the high-valued candidates.
+We also provide results where the sampling of values and acceptance probabilities is independent.

 The candidate pools are sampled in the following way.
 For each candidate $i$, $v_i$ is sampled independently from a Uniform(0,1) distribution.
 In the `negative correlation' setting the acceptance probability of candidate $i$, $p_i$, is sampled from a Beta$(10(1-v_i), 10v_i)$ distribution.
 In the `independent' setting, $p_i$ is sampled from a Uniform(0,1) distribution, independent of $v_i$.
-This sampling procedure is the one used in \cite{purohit2019hiring}.
+This very specific sampling procedure is the one used in \cite{purohit2019hiring}, \orrev{and as such we acknowledge that the insights we obtain in these experiments do not necessarily hold in general}.
 We choose to sample 50 candidate pools and average out the performance of the different heuristics and benchmarks across these pools.
 This helps to smooth out idiosyncratic choices made by algorithms in specific instances that may be misleading.